menacit/practical_cryptography_course/06-basics_recap.md

 Used primarily for protecting **confidentiality** of information **at rest** and **in transit**.

-Modern ciphers operators on bits, not letters (typically using **XOR operator**).
+Modern ciphers/algorithms operators on bits, not letters (typically using **XOR operator**).

 Most symmetric ciphers are categorized